smackers/lockpwn/README.md

 Given an input ${PROGRAM} in Boogie, do the following:

 ```
-.\lockpwn.exe ${PROGRAM}.bpl
+.\lockpwn.exe ${PROGRAM}.bpl /o ${OUTPUT}.bpl
 ```

-The output is an instrumented Boogie program that can be fed to the Corral bug-finder.
+The output, ${OUTPUT}.bpl, is an instrumented with context switches Boogie program.
+This can be directly fed to the Corral bug-finder using the /cooperative option (so Corral does not automatically instrument yield statements).

 ## Tool options